ccheung62/Android4SymbolMath/README.md

 * Register
    * Upon Download/Reopening of the appliation, the user is asked to login or register
    * their information would be logged in a database for future reference
+* Home screen
-* Home screen where User look upon their past practice history.
+   * look upon Users past practice history
 * Diffuculty
    * User chooses their desired difficulty for what they are practicing
 * Practice
     * Area to practice
+* Setting
+   * Change username/ password

 ### 3. Navigation